 Could you explain the terminology and the construction of cabinet doors?

 Certainly.
 Like every industry, cabinet doors has evolved a "Lingo" all it's own.
 The main differences are in the way the four parts that make-up the door's frame are joined together.
 With traditional Cope & Stick construction, the "Stiles" (which are the two vertical side pieces), and the "Rails", (the top and bottom pieces) are joined together in a modified Butt Joint.
 That is, the Rails are cut as rectangles with the ends at 90-degree angles to the sides.
 The rails are then "Coped" so the Rail-ends have the opposite (or inverse) detail to the detail on the Stiles.
 Then when the Cope & Stick frame is pressed together the joint between the Stile and Rail is a fine vertical line.
 Mitered doors are a little different.
 The Stiles and the Rails have their ends cut at 45-degree angles, with a hidden tongue & groove joint machined into the 45-degree cuts.
 Then, when the frame parts are pressed together, the hidden joint forces the Stiles & Rails into perfect alignment as well as providing superior strength to the frame.
 Within the Cope & Stick and Mitered categories, cabinet doors are further divided into Raised Panel, Inset Panel, or Glass Ready.
+All our doors have a finished thickness of 13/16".
 Raised Panel doors have a solid panel made of edge-glued 13/16-inch wood.
 The perimeter of the Raised Panel is machined with a pattern that fits into a 1/4-inch groove in the Stiles & Rails.
 Inset panel (or Flat Panel) doors use 1/4" plywood for the panels, and Glass Frames are assembled without panels.
 Traditional Cope & Stick doors can have various arch designs in the Rails and Panels, but Mitered doors cannot have arches.
 Because Mitered doors are not Coped, Mitered doors can have a large variation in frame design, where Cope & Stick doors have more limited frame design options.
 Outside edges are another option.
 The outside edge is a design machined around the outside of the door.
 Some edges are a "finger pull" design which allow the door to be opened without a knob.
 Some can even by very decorative and detailed.
 You can request PDF's of our edges by emailing sales@cabinetdoors.com.

 What type of hinges do you recommend?